verilator/verilator/docs/guide/warnings.rst

    The warning could be disabled without affecting the simulation result.
-But it was recommended to check the warning as it may have degrated the performance of the Verilated model.
+But it was recommended to check the warning as it may have degraded the performance of the Verilated model.

 .. option:: CMPCONST